SMByC/AcATaMa/docs/response-design.md

 ### Reference classification

 Available assessment of the condition of a population unit.
-The classes available come from the thematic map, the evaluator must select the reference classes as a labeling buttons using the “Labeling setup” option in AcATaMa.
+The classes available come from the thematic map, the evaluator must select the reference classes as a labeling buttons using the "Labeling setup" option in AcATaMa.

 <img src="img/labeling_buttons_setup.webp" width="75%" style="margin: auto;display: block;">